cuboulder-MSD/geo_processing/README.md

 # Geospatial to MODS workflow

-1. Navigate to the geospatial dataset
+1. Navigate to the unzipped geospatial dataset
-2. Run `python geo2mods.py [metadata file]`
+2. Run `python geo2mods.py [metadata file]`.
+The source file is usually `[name].shp.xml`
 3. In a perfect world that script will run perfectly.
 This is not that world.
 Open the script and change it to around/adjust for the elements you need to find.
 Do this until you get an output that works.
-4. Make a copy of the MODS(m1) file and store it outside the dataset.
+4. Make a copy of the MODS(M1) file and store it outside the dataset.
-5. Zip the dataset *with* the other MODS(m2) file.
+5. Zip the dataset *with* the other MODS(M2) file.
 6. Load the dataset in Geoloader.
-7. Crosswalk the metadata from the m2 file.
+7. Crosswalk the metadata from the M2 file.
+(You'll have the option of picking the metadata file you want, including the source metadata.)
 8. Insert the minted ARK into m1 `<mods:identifier type='ark'>new ark</mods:identifier>`.
 9. Finish the Geoloader process.
 10. Add m1 to https://github.com/cuboulder-MSD/geolibrary